-In their first set of accounts under the new regime, companies need to show a re-stated balance sheet on an IFRS 17 basis as at the expected transition date of 1 January 2021.
-The calculation of the Contractual Service Margin (CSM) at the transition date is proving to be one of the most complicated part of regime’s implementation.
-Milliman’s Andrew Kay, Joseph Sloan, and Rik van Beers provide perspective in this briefing note which focuses on the Fair Value Approach to transition.
+In their first sets of accounts under the new regime, companies need to show a restated balance sheet on an IFRS 17 basis as at the expected transition date of 1 January 2021.
+The calculation of the Contractual Service Margin (CSM) at the transition date is proving to be one of the most complicated parts of the regime’s implementation.
+Milliman’s Andrew Kay, Joseph Sloan and Rik van Beers provide perspective in this briefing note, which focuses on the Fair Value Approach to transition.

 There are a number of areas of International Financial Reporting Standard (IFRS) 17 where the International Accounting Standards Board has allowed firms to make choices on their approaches.
 This paper by Milliman consultants focuses on the approaches available under IFRS 17 for the derivation of the discount rates for use in the various calculations required by the Standard.

 The assessment of the appropriateness of the standard formula is a key part of the Own Risk and Solvency Assessment (ORSA) process under Solvency II.
 As part of this assessment, (re)insurers must identify any material deviations in risk profile compared with the assumptions underlying the standard formula.
 This briefing note by Milliman’s Andrew Kay and Sinéad Clarke outlines what is expected under this assessment, including the key challenges such as the treatment of risks that are not reflected in the standard formula, the qualitative assessment, and what is required if a material deviation is identified.